By Fred Lucas,

 Meanwhile, 46 state legislatures have considered 1,180 bills and resolutions relating

-to illegal immigration so far this year, with 71 laws enacted,
+to illegal immigration so far this year, with 71 laws enacted, according to the National

 Conference for State Legislatures.